adibarra/fintasy/docs/frontend.md

 We also chose to use Vite-SSG as part of the build process.
 This is a static site generator that is built on top of vite for Vue.
 It allows us to build our webapp into a static site that can be hosted anywhere.
 This is a huge benefit because it allows us to use static file hosting and Content Delivery Networks (CDNs).
 This means that the site's assets will be cached, making it much faster and more responsive.

 ## Project Structure
-The frontend is organized into a few primary directories:
+The frontend can be found at `packages/client/`.
+It is organized into a few primary directories:
 - `src/` - contains all the source code
 - `public/` - contains all the static files

 ### `src/`
-The `src/` directory is where all the source code for the webapp is stored.
+The `src/` directory is where all the source code for the frontend is stored.
 It is organized into a few subdirectories:
-- `components/` - reusable components
+- `components/` - contains all the reusable components
-- `layouts/` - the layouts used for generating pages
+- `layouts/` - contains all the page layouts
-- `pages/` - the pages that make up the webapp
+- `pages/` - contains all the pages
-- `modules/` - dynamically installed modules
+- `modules/` - contains all the dynamically installed modules
-- `styles/` - the stylesheets used
+- `styles/` - contains all the stylesheets

 ### `public/`
 The `public/` directory is where all the static files are stored.
-This includes images and other assets.
+This includes images and other assets that are served by the frontend.